-The answers to these questions will help you understand why your child has no friends.
+These questions will help you understand why your child has no friends.

 Find An Interest

 Unless you live in the middle of the wilderness, you will likely have local clubs in your local area.
-If you have a child not making friends at school, then find a club for them!
+If you have a child not making friends at school, find a club for them!

 Figure out what your child enjoys doing.
 Are there any sports they are interested in?
 Do they enjoy playing specific games?